Frequently Asked Questions

 What is Uplift?

-Whether or not they belong to a specific faith, millions of new parents today feel that traditional religion is too limited for how they want to raise their kids.
+Whether or not they belong to a specific faith, millions of new parents today are looking for more expansive ways to raise their kids.

 This trend is both freeing and daunting.
 Where will new parents find a foundation to raise their kids with — one that integrates the best of their tradition while including the best of an expansive, scientifically grounded worldview?